-Which server initiates the duplication operation determines if it is a push or a pull operation, as follows:
+Which media server initiates the duplication operation determines if it is a push or a pull operation, as follows:

-- If it is physically in the source domain, it is push duplication. - If it is in the destination domain, it is a pull duplication.
+- If the media server is co-located physically with the source storage server, it is push duplication. - If the media server is co-located physically with the destination storage server, it is a pull duplication.